Promotion and Tenure Toolkit

 - Affiliate faculty; and

-- Senior Lecturers (Note that the Lecturer title is not considered promotable by Academic HR, and so is not included in this list.
-Current Lecturers may be appointed to a Senior Lecturer position; however this is technically not considered a promotion and is not reviewed by the Promotion and Tenure Council.)
+- Senior Lecturer and Lecturer Full Time, competitive recruitment (Note that the annual Lecturer Full Time (0115) title is not considered promotable by Academic HR, and so is not included in this list.
+Current Lecturers (0115) could be hired into a Senior Lecturer position if they applied through a national search.
+This would be considered a new position rather than a promotion.)

 Practices for identifying non-mandatory cases vary by department, but usually involve a call for nominations (including self-nominations) by the department Chair.
 Each faculty member below the rank of Professor must be considered each year for promotion unless the faculty member chooses not to submit his/her name for consideration.